Sid23mohanty07/Diabetes_Risk_Predictor/README.md

 🔗 You can access the notebook here: [Diabetes_Prediction_Notebook.ipynb](https://colab.research.google.com/drive/1L647H5gdTbydx0FqSCe3fluZanGpeT7U?usp=drive_link)

 The trained model (`model.pkl`) used in the Flask backend was exported from this notebook.

+Deployment needs to be fixed.
+But works fine on http://localhost:3000/